-- be aware and understand their obligations to comply with legislative requirements for the collection, use and management of personal information and the department's code of conduct by completing annual training as applicable to their role: - o Mandatory All-Staff Training (MAST) program (DoE employees only) - o Management Foundations program (DoE employees only). - seek advice from their manager, principal, director or above for guidance to determine if a privacy breach has occurred - report any privacy breaches or complaints to their manager, principal, director or above in a timely manner - action any requests for information by employees who are investigating privacy breaches or privacy complaints.
+- be aware and understand their obligations to comply with legislative requirements for the collection, use and management of personal information and the department's code of conduct by completing annual training as applicable to their role: - Mandatory All-Staff Training (MAST) program (DoE employees only) - o Management Foundations program (DoE employees only) - o Information privacy course (DoE employees only). - seek advice from their manager, principal, director or above for guidance to determine if a privacy breach has occurred - report any privacy breaches or complaints to their manager, principal, director or above in a timely manner - action any requests for information by employees who are investigating privacy breaches or privacy complaints.